onikolas/go-examples/README.md

 # go-examples

-Teaching and learning material gor Go.
+Teaching and learning material for Go.